 Challenges:

-Distributed databases like MongoDB, Cassandra, or CockroachDB are designed to scale horizontally across multiple nodes.
-They offer built-in support for sharding, replication, and fault tolerance.
+Distributed databases like MongoDB, Cassandra, and CockroachDB are designed to scale horizontally out of the box.
+They automatically handle data distribution, replication, and fault tolerance.

 Benefits: